Skip to content

 Visiting Castle Coole with Family

 Find out everything you need to know about visiting Castle Coole with kids.
-From playing in the play area to borrowing balance bikes and essential information on where you'll find baby-changing facilities, tearoom, picnic facilities and more.
+From playing in the play area, hiring tracker packs and information on where you'll find baby-changing facilities and the tearoom.

 What's on at Castle Coole?